ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 ### Community

 The **"Community"** edition of the library is fully unlocked, and the whole fluent testing API can be used for free.
-This version is exclusively available only for individuals, open-source projects, startups and educational institutions.
+This version is exclusively available only for individuals, open-source projects, startups, small businesses (up to 5 developers), and educational institutions.

 - Perfect for every MVC application complying with the special terms
 - Completely free and unlimited